viiktorstefanov/Urban-Tattoo-React/README.md

 ### Reservation <a name="reservation"></a>

-The Booking page allows users to make reservations for tattoos.
+The Booking allows users to make reservations for tattoos.
 This feature optimize  the appointment process, making it convenient for both the artist and the clients.

 ### Admin Privileges <a name="admin-privileges"></a>